Quantitative stochastic homogenization and large-scale regularity

 The previous argument gives more information than the limit $\nu(\cu_n,p) \to \overline \nu(p)$ in $L^1(\Omega,\P)$.
 Namely, it provides an \emph{explicit, quantitative convergence rate} for the limit, up to the knowledge of the speed of convergence of the expectations in~\eqref{e.defnubar}.
 This motivates us to estimate the modulus~$\omega(n)$.
-Unfortunately, the qualitative argument for the limit~\eqref{e.defnubar}, which was a one-line soft argument based on the monotonicity of $\E\left[ \nu(\cu_n,p) \right]$ in $n$, provides not a single hint of how to obtain a quantitative rate of convergence.
-The task of estimating $\omega$ turns out to be rather involved and will be undertaken in Chapter~\ref{c.two}.
+Unfortunately, the qualitative argument for the limit~\eqref{e.defnubar}, which was a one-line soft argument based on the monotonicity of $\E\left[ \nu(\cu_n,p) \right]$ in $n$, does not tell us how to obtain a quantitative rate of convergence.
+The task of estimating $\omega$ turns out to be rather more subtle and will be undertaken in Chapter~\ref{c.two}.